 And to that end, let’s talk about these gut-friendly foods.

 What should you eat so as to heal your leaky gut?

 What are the best foods to include in a leaky gut diet?

 Here is a list of good gut-healing foods to start eating and feel loads better by calming inflammation-causing leaky gut.

-And since inflammation is the problem in leaky gut, these good fats reduce inflammation and contribute to the healing of the gut lining as well as in the rest of the body.
+And since inflammation is the problem in the leaky gut, these good fats reduce inflammation and contribute to the healing of the gut lining as well as the rest of the body.

 So both vitamin D and omega-three fatty acids help to calm inflammation in the gut and systemically.